National

 Landing Vehicle, Tracked, or LVTs, were also known as amtracks,

-alligators, or (in their fire support variants) as buffaloes.
-They were
+Alligators, or (in their fire support variants) as Water Buffaloes.
+They

 amphibious tracked vehicles capable of crawling out of the water and